Remask, Don't Replace: Token-to-Mask Refinement in Diffusion Language Models: Formal Theoretical Results

 The erroneous positions in $\mathbf{z}_{\text{error}}$ arise from two sources: an \MtoT{} step may commit an incorrect fill, or a \TtoT{} step may replace a token with a different but still incorrect one.
 In either case, the result is indistinguishable from a correct token to the model and is processed as informative context.

 \paragraph{Replacement propagates errors.} When \TtoT{} substitutes the suspected error with the current argmax, the replacement is computed under a context that may itself contain errors at other positions.
 A high replacement confidence therefore does not imply correctness: the argmax under a polluted context can be confidently wrong.
 Once committed, the incorrect replacement is indistinguishable from a valid commitment, and it biases both the predictions at other positions and the re-evaluation of the same position in subsequent iterations.
-In the worst case, several erroneous positions reinforce one another, each sustaining the others across iterations.
+When several erroneous positions co-occur, they can additionally reinforce one another across iterations, although whether this happens in practice depends on how strongly the errors interact.

-\paragraph{Remasking returns context to a neutral state.} \TtoM{} substitutes the suspected error with \mask{} rather than with a guess.
-The mask itself carries no semantic bias (Remark~\ref{rem:signal}, type~2); it does not inject misleading information at other positions, and it does not propagate into the re-evaluation of the reset position.
-Over successive denoising steps, type-(3) adversarial signals in the context are converted to type-(2) null signals, until either the detector stops firing or the safety caps $C_{\max}, \rho_{\max}$ are reached.
+\paragraph{Remasking returns context to a neutral state.} \TtoM{} instead substitutes the suspected error with \mask{}, so that across successive denoising steps, suspected type-(3) adversarial signals are converted to type-(2) null signals; the neutrality of \mask{} itself is established in Remark~\ref{rem:signal}.

 \paragraph{Joint remasking breaks the error-propagation cycle.} The self-reinforcing cycle is a joint effect of several adversarial signals acting simultaneously: an error at position $j$ biases the prediction at $i$, and that biased prediction at $i$ in turn distorts the re-evaluation at $j$.
-Converting several such signals to null in a single \TtoM{} step severs the dependencies at once---once a position holds \mask{}, it supplies no biasing signal to any other position's re-prediction.
-Figure~\ref{fig:overview}(c) is a concrete instance on DROP: six consecutive remasks allow ``Jon'' to stay in place, while ``Kit'' and ``na'' converge to $p \geq 0.98$ under cleaner mutual context; \TtoT{}, by contrast, overwrites ``Jon'' at the first high-confidence alternative.
+Converting several such signals to null in a single \TtoM{} step severs the dependencies at once.
+Once a position holds \mask{}, it supplies no biasing signal to any other position's re-prediction.